Form W-2, FICA, Medicare, Tips, Employee Benefits

 - Tipped employees are required to report their tips to their employers by the 10th of the following month if they receive cash tips of $20 or more in the month.
 Cash tips include tips they receive directly from customers, charged tips (e.g., credit and debit card charges) you distribute to them, and tips they receive from other employees under any tip-sharing arrangement.
 Thus, both directly and indirectly tipped employees must report tips received to their employer.

-- You must file Form 8027 if you operate a large food or beverage establishment (more than 10 employees work more than 80 hours on a typical day, tipping is customary, and food or beverages are consumed on the premises).
+- You must file Form 8027 if you operate a large food or beverage establishment.
+A large food or beverage establishment is an operation that provides food or beverages for consumption on the premises and has employees who customarily receive tips.
+Additionally, the employer must normally have more than 10 employees who worked more than 80 hours on a typical business day during the previous year.
+If you are the employer at a food or beverage operation, see the Instructions for Form 8027 (PDF), Employer's Annual Information Return of Tip Income and Allocated Tips, to determine if you must file this form.
 You may also be required to allocate tips if the total tips reported to you are less than 8% of gross receipts.
-Report the allocated amount on the employee’s Form W-2 (PDF).
+Report the allocated amount on the employee’s Form W-2, Wage and Tax Statement.

 - Publication 15 (PDF), (Circular E), Employer's Tax Guide